If you want to qualify for one of the best loan programs around, you should really know what the FHA loan requirements are.

 - Running water and working septic system

-Only major issues that could signal significant repairs in the future are meant to be listed in this report.
+Only major issues that could signal significant repairs in the future can be in this report.

 This is to keep you from purchasing a home that seems likely to cause you significant financial hardship in the future.